novomancy/dig540/README.md

 count as 1/4 of your grade, as it largely occupies the final 1/4 of the semester.

+In most cases you will be allowed to submit your work more than once if you so desire.
+Since you are allowed to resubmit work you will generally not be given an explicit grade on each assignment.
+If you want I can provide a grade, but in general I'd rather have you focus on understanding concepts and getting technology working than hitting a specific point mark when you decide whether or not to resubmit any given assignment.
+If you feel like you need to review or rework something you probably do; if you don't feel that way and I don't tell you otherwise, you're probably fine.

 Participation is a significant part of your grade.
 The more you add thoughtful, insightful comments to the discussion the more both you and other students will benefit.
 Note, though, that does not mean you need